afterdesign/nas-project/README.md

 ## Sleeping disks

 In directory ```laptop-mode-tools``` you can find my config for laptop-mode.
-With this settings all of my HDDs are sleeping after few minutes and they are spinning up when neede (watching a movie, scanning or making backup).
+With this settings all of my HDDs are sleeping after few minutes and they are spinning up when needed (watching a movie, scanning or making backup).

 I tried to set up this using trial and error.